-Since early 2012, 27-year-old Eric Haugen has led the line as Executive Chef at The Lambs Club, presenting classic, clean dishes like chicken fricassée and Delmonico steak to the generally theater-going crowd.
+Since early 2012, 27-year-old Eric Kim Haugen has led the line as Executive Chef at The Lambs Club, presenting classic, clean dishes like chicken fricassée and Delmonico steak to the generally theater-going crowd.
 After graduating from Johnson and Wales, Haugen ventured out West, apprenticing at Thomas Keller’s The French Laundry before moving on to cook at L’Epicureo, Cortez, and One Market in California’s Bay Area.
 Returning to the East Coast, he positioned himself at The Ocean House in Rhode Island, where Forbes and Food & Wine both took notice of his talent.
 Moving to New York earlier this year, Haugen took the stage at The Lambs Club under chef Geoffrey Zakarian and was named to Zagat’s “30 Under 30” list only a few months of his arrival.

 A: The restaurant is doing very well.
 We are fortunate to be centrally located in Manhattan.
 Our efforts were primarily during the storm and the couple of days after.
 We were determined to continue to feed the hotel guests and those who were in the area looking for a great meal; I think we accomplished this certainly.